ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 where `report_id` is the report ID and `report_error` is the indicated error.
-For all other reports it initializes the VDAF prep state as follows (let
+For all other reports it initializes the VDAF prep state as follows:
-`inbound` denote the payload of the prep step sent by the Leader):

 ~~~ pseudocode
 (state, outbound) = Vdaf.ping_pong_helper_init(